JonPSmith/EfCoreinAction-SecondEdition/README.md

 Welcome to the Git repo that is associated with part 2, that's chapters 7 to 11, of the the book Entity Framework Core in Action (second edition).
 Part 2 is called "Entity Framework Core in depth", and is a reference section dealing with EF Core configuration, migrations, concurrency and the DbContext.

+The current release of this code is running on:

+* EF Core 5.0
+* ASP.NET Core 5.0 (You MUST have NET 5.0 installed)

 Other branches are:

 * `master`, which covers part 1 of the book - chapters 1 to 6.